The start of the expedition with Oasis Overland. Some details about the truck and journey.

 The border crossing from Kyrgyzstan to Kazakhstan was perfectly smooth.
 We were in and out, quick as a fiddler’s elbow.

 This was my first time to experience life on an expedition truck and I was impressed at how organised everything was.
-Not in an obsessive or obstructive way but something that had evolved over the years through necessity and experience.
+Not in an obsessive or obstructive way but something which had evolved over the years through necessity and experience.
 Nothing was superfluous and nothing really was missing.
 Sure, there was no inboard jacuzzi or butlers to serve us canapés on silver platters but, hey, we were bushcamping after all.
 Once I made that mental adjustment, everything was grand.

 The seats are aircraft type ones and very comfortable, no backache at all.
 Underneath each seat is a storage area for luggage and this is huge, cavernous almost.
 It easily swallowed up my big pack with room enough for souvenirs.
 There’s an overhead shelf with a retaining mesh for stuff like water bottles, tech stuff, food, books etc. Seatbelts hold us in nice and snug in the event of a sudden stop.
 This occurs frequently, given the ‘let no man give way’ style of driving here.

 The suspension on the truck is surprisingly good for such a huge vehicle and the inevitable pothole and cracks in the road bumps are evened out smoothly.
 We climbed up a few mountains and although we were bounced out of our seats frequently, the start and end of the bumps seemed smooth and controlled.
 You had to be prepared for this though.
-If you were standing up or moving around when we hit a bump you might fly out the open window never to be seen again.
+If you were standing up or moving around when we hit a bump you might fly out the open window, never to be seen again.

 You can see from the photo that the sides are open with a roll down plastic cover if it rains or is very cold.
 Bouncing along at 50 or 60 km/h on an almost empty road with the sides down and the warm wind blowing in your face is a great experience.
 So long as you accept that a lot more than wind comes in, such as dust, smells, diesel fumes and the occasional biting or stinging insect, though these are rare.
 Sometimes, you get the whiff of a lavatorial nature and this can be impressive for its olfactory effect.